jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2019-12-01-year-in-review-2019/index.md

 ![A todo list of the goals for 2019 I set for myself back in 2018](year-in-review-2019-1.png)

-## 🚢 Taking ownership and making stuff happen.
+## 🚢 Taking ownership, making things happen and moving on

 So in the beginning of the year, because winter in Finland is long and brutal, it’s a great opportunity to do indoors stuff and focus on one’s coding career 😉.
 I was streaming live coding on Twitch while working on some personal hobby projects, and decided I’d give my first talk at a local JavaScript meet up.
 I ended up giving two talks.
 Worked hard on my slides for nearly 2 months (in my free time) and thanks to the topics being closely related to the work we were doing, got a lot of support and great feedback from my manager which really helped me nail this!
 Thanks, Marine.